Language

 What is cubic-bezier in CSS?

-The values represent two control points: P1 (x1, y1) and P2 (x2, y2).
-The X values represent time (0 = start, 1 = end) and must stay between 0 and 1.
-The Y values represent progress and can go outside the 0–1 range for overshoot effects.
+They are two control points: P1 (x1, y1) and P2 (x2, y2).
+The X values represent time, where 0 is the start and 1 is the end, and must stay between 0 and 1.
+The Y values represent progress and may go outside the 0 to 1 range for overshoot.

 What are Penner easing functions?

-Robert Penner's easing equations are a standard set of mathematical curves widely used in animation.
-Each family (Sine, Quad, Cubic, etc.) has three variants:
+Robert Penner's easing equations are a standard set of motion curves widely used in animation.
+Each family (Sine, Quad, Cubic, Quart, Quint, Expo, Circ, Back) comes in three variants: In for a slow start, Out for a slow end, and InOut for both.
+This editor provides cubic-bezier approximations of those curves as presets.

-What is the difference between ease and linear?
+What is the difference between cubic-bezier and ease-in-out?

 How do I use the generated code?